Bad Faith Insurance Claims

 - Consequential damages ex. attorney fees

 - Punitive damages

-Each bad faith case is different, so it is vital that you get help from an experienced bad faith attorney.
+Each bad faith insurance case is different, so it is vital that you get help from an experienced bad faith attorney.
 Insurance companies are acting in their own best interests when they do not provide compensation to an insured consumer for their losses, which leaves the consumer to cover the costs incurred at their own expense.

-If you or a loved one reside in the state of Louisiana and want to pursue a bad faith claim, call Mike Brandner Injury Attorneys.
-We are dedicated to helping victims get the justice that they deserve.
+If you or a loved one reside in the state of Louisiana and want to pursue a bad faith insurance claim, call Mike Brandner Injury Attorneys.
+We get the justice that you deserve.
 Pick up the phone today for a free consult!
 No fee unless you win and we answer our phones 24/7.